-- Turn it in at any vote center or polling place in the state by 8 p.m. on Nov.
-8, 2022.
+- Turn it in at any vote center by 8 p.m. on April 4.

-- Drop it in any official drop box in the state (yes, anywhere in the state) by 8 p.m. on Nov.
-8, 2022.
+- Drop it in any official drop box by 8 p.m. on April 4.
 Avoid fake drop boxes.
 Here is what official drop boxes in L.A.
 County look like.
 Here's a map and list of drop boxes available for the April 4 election.